 • Symptom relief from peripheral arterial and venous disease

 • Promoting/ Endorsing cardiovascular health

 • Improving the quality of life in patients with vascular disease

 • Helping colleagues from other specialties with the control of vascular bleeding

 • Helping colleagues in the management of the vascular complications of diabetes and renal disease

 • Providing a renal access service for patients needing hemodialysis

 Among the major procedures undertaken by vascular surgeons are:

 • Endovascular aneurysm repair

-Endovascular surgery is a swiftly advancing field, where the surgeon works via a needle puncture and is able to ‘recanalise’ narrowed or blocked arteries, and avoid dangerously dilated arteries (aneurysms) from bursting by inserting an artificial artery inside the abnormal segment.
+Endovascular surgery is a fast advancing field, where the surgeon works through a needle puncture and is able to recanalise narrowed or blocked arteries and avoid dangerously dilated arteries from bursting by inserting an artificial artery inside the abnormal segment.
 Compared to open surgery, endovascular surgery has shown a lot of short-term advantages such as reduced early mortality, length of hospital-stay and quality of life.
 While issues of long-term durability and cost remain, more research and technological developments may go some way to deal with these challenges.